Growing up on the cusp of the internet age, I didn’t know I’d find myself wrapped up in the moment of the greatest age of human experimentation.

 I grew alongside the Internet.
 They grew within the Internet.

 This is a point I have heard before, but one that explains so much about what children are like today.
 We see the internet as the greatest and most disastrous invention we could conceive.
 It is a place where we can receive all the information we know about the world at the touch of a button.
 It is also the same place where we can reach any depths of human depravity we wish to reach with the same touch of a button.
-We, the ones who grew outside of the internet, reach in occasionally to examine.
-We like to dabble in its potential, but we have never drowned fully in it.
+The ones who grew outside reach in occasionally to examine.
+We like to dabble in its potential, but we have never dove fully in it.
 It is a terrifying thought to us to be so deep in the internet’s grasp we can’t see light anymore.
 We can’t breathe, we could drown.

 The kids who are five to ten years younger than me have the gills.
 They were born in the Internet.